-The Reading Recovery® levels have been assigned by certified Reading Recovery® teachers and are not officially authorized by Reading Recovery®.
-Reading Recovery® is a registered servicemark of The Ohio State University.
+INT.
+(Intervention) Intervention levels were assigned by literacy experts and certified Intervention teachers and are intended for use in early intervention and one-on-one tutorial programs, including Reading Recovery.® These levels are not officially authorized by Reading Recovery.® Intervention is a registered servicemark of The Ohio State University.